sungnga/instagram-clone-app/README.md

     - Render the Layout component and provide the title props of the defaultCurrentUser's name and @username
     - Inside the Layout component, render the ProfilePicture, ProfileNameSection, PostCountSection, and NameBioSection components inside a div container
     - At the bottom of the page, create the ProfileNameSection, PostCountSection, and the NameBioSection components.
 And render simple text as placeholder for now
+- **Building the ProfilePicture component:**
+  - In src/pages/profile.js file:
+    - Create an isOwner variable and set it to true
+    - Pass down the isOwner value as isOwner props to both of the `<ProfilePicture />` child components in xsDown and smUp cards
+    - Also pass down a size props and set it to 77 pixels to the ProfilePicture child component in smUp card.
+When the screen-size is smaller than small, display a smaller profile picture
+  - In src/components/shared/ProfilePicture.js file:
+    - This component receives size, image, and isOwner as props
+    - Then pass down the size and isOwner properties to the useProfilePictureStyles() hook
+    - For now, we're going to set a default image to the image property
+    - Then in the return section, write a condition that checks to see if there's an image provided to the image property.
+If there is, render that image.
+If there isn't, render a generic Material UI person icon